bioinformatics-collaborative/blog/content/post/welcome.md

 title = "Welcome"
 +++

-Welcome to the UMMC Bioinformatics Collaborative Blog!
+Welcome to the Bioinformatics Collaborative Blog!

 <!--more-->

-This blog will contain posts relevant to the UMMC Bioinformatics Collaborative's events, meetings, members, and topics of relevance.
+This blog will contain posts relevant to the Bioinformatics Collaborative's events, meetings, members, and topics of relevance.

 Please leave a comment below if you are interested in being a member or have ideas for us.